 The Pikler Triangle is slowly becoming one of the most popular Montessori toys and with that being said there is so much we do not know about the Pikler Triangle.
-Developed by Dr. Emmi Pikler.
-However before we delve into her history, we should talk about RIE.
+The Montessori Method as we know was developed by Dr. Emmi Pikler.
+However before we delve into her history, we should also talk about RIE.

 What is RIE?

 RIE is Resources for Infant Educarers.
 How did this get so popular all of a sudden you ask...well for that we have to thank the handful of celebrities which have publicly endorsed RIE teachings and coverage in high profile articles such as NY Post, NY Times, and Huffington Post.

 RIE was officially founded in 1978 by Magda Gerber.

 The RIE parenting method emphasizes most of all autonomy.
 It is one of the key principles in having children develop freedom of motion.
 RIE shares very much similar teachings as Montessori however I would argue that RIE is even more independent learning.

 Examples of RIE learning are having children use small sized utensils as opposed to bottles etc. They are encouraged to use their intrinsic muscles to get up and move around as opposed to having parent carry them or prop them into position.